manal-agdada/COAD_sex_differences/README.md

 ![figure9](Figures/figure9_barplot_EA_down.png)

 This analysis highlights what other studies have shown previously [4, 5], like the up-regulation of pathways related to hormonal synthesis and immune system functioning in females, confirming the idea that female patients might have a better outcome because of their immune system or the protective role of estrogen.

 ## **Survival analysis**

 A preliminary Kaplan-Meier (KM) curve was computed to assess whether sex was associated with overall survival (OS).
-However, no statistical significant association was found, likely due to limited number of events in the cohort.
-Regardless, there is a trend showing that male patient tend to have a worse prognosis than their counterpart.
+However, no statistically significant association was found, likely due to the limited number of events in the cohort.
+Regardless, there is a trend showing that male patients tend to have a worse prognosis than their female counterparts.

 ![figure10](Figures/figure10_KM_gender_OS.png)

 To evaluate the effect of individual DEGs on overall survival, Cox proportional hazard models were built.
-In particular, the models were built separately for the male and female cohort adjusting for clinical covariates that might act as potential confounders.
-To be more specific, clinical covariates used in the Cox PH models are the following:
+The models were constructed separately for the male and female cohort, adjusting for clinical covariates that might act as potential confounders.
+The following clinical covariates were included:

 - race (white, black/AA, other)
 - age (<= 50, > 50)